-In this paper we extend the work of Zames (1981) and Havre and Skogestad (1998) and quantify the fundamental limitations imposed by RHP zeros and poles in terms of lower bounds on the \mathcal{H}{∞} -norm of important closed-loop transfer functions.
-The main generalization of the previous result is that from the results in this paper we can derive lower bounds on \mathcal{H}{∞} -norm of closed-loop transfer functions other than sensitivity and complementary sensitivity.
-Further1 generalizations include multivariable weights and unstable and non-minimum phase weights.
+In this paper we extend the work of Zames (1981) and Havre and Skogestad (1996; 1997a) and quantify the fundamental limitations imposed by RHP zeros and poles in terms of lower bounds on the \mathcal{H}{∞} -norm of important closed-loop transfer functions.
+The main generalization of the previous result is that from the results in this paper we can derive lower bounds on \mathcal{H}{∞} -norm of other closed-loop transfer functions than sensitivity and complementary sensitivity.
+To do this it was necessary to generalize the previous results to include multivariable, unstable and non-minimum phase weights.

-One important application of the lower bounds, is that we can quantify the minimum usage needed to stabilize an unstable plant in the presence of the "worst case" disturbance, measurement noise and reference changes for the "best"2 possible controller.
+One important application of the lower bounds, is that we can quantify the minimum usage needed to stabilize an unstable plant in the presence of the worst case disturbance, measurement noise and reference changes.
 An additional important contribution of this paper is that we prove that the lower bounds are tight in a large number of cases.
 That is, we give analytical expressions for controllers which achieve an \mathcal{H}{∞} -norm of the closed-loop transfer function which is equal to the lower bound.